-The unit comes configured from the factory with the 22.0 kHz Low Frequency Roll Off, set ON.
+The unit comes configured from the factory with the 22.0 kHz LF Roll Off set to on.
 All other switches are off.

-It is anticipated that the unit will normally be used with one of the roll off switches ON.
+It is anticipated that the unit will normally be used with one of the roll off switches on.
 Due to the abundance of low frequency ambient noise, in most settings using the full bandwidth of the unit will make it very susceptible to saturation.
 However, when extremely low frequency measurements are required, the unit is capable of providing these measurements.

-If both roll off switches, are simultaneously set in the ON position, the low frequency, 3 dB roll of point will be approximately 23 kHz.
+If both roll off switches are simultaneously set in the on position, the low frequency 3 dB roll of point will be approximately 23 kHz.